Get My Free Cash Offer >>>> Phone #

 If the tenant does not comply with the notice period, the next step is to file an eviction lawsuit in the Justice of the Peace Court.
 This formal action, known as a forcible entry and detainer suit, officially begins the eviction case.

-- Filing Fees and Court Documents
+• Filing Fees , Court Costs and Documents

 Once the landlord files the eviction suit, the court will schedule a hearing date.
 Both parties will need to appear in court on this date to present their case.
 The landlord should bring all relevant documents, including the written lease, rent payment records, and any correspondence related to the eviction.